ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1005
 {: #error-1005}

 The host SSH console connection was not created.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1007
 {: #error-1007}

 The host SSH console connection was not created.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1008
 {: #error-1008}

 The host SSH console cannot process the command.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1009
 {: #error-1009}

 The host has an invalid IP address, or is blocked by a firewall.
 SSH failed.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1011
 {: #error-1011}